 Everyone has a sex and everyone has a gender.
-Our bachelor’s degree in women’s and gender studies focuses on people’s experiences as women and men – and on masculinity and femininity – across time and around the world.
+Our bachelor’s degree in women’s, gender, and sexuality studies focuses on people’s experiences as women and men – and on masculinity and femininity – across time and around the world.
 You will choose and craft your courses from diverse fields and examine the complex interactions of gender, class, ethnicity, sexual orientation, and race.

-Students majoring in Women’s and Gender Studies who complete all requirements earn the degree of Bachelor of Arts (B.A.) in General Liberal Arts and Studies.
+Students majoring in Women’s, Gender, and Sexuality Studies who complete all requirements earn the degree of Bachelor of Arts (B.A.) in General Liberal Arts and Studies.

 Areas of Study

 Our 33 affiliated faculty members with expertise in nine separate disciplines will introduce a breadth of gendered experiences.
 Professors in such fields as art, Spanish literature, history, political science, sociology, and psychology will support you as you identify your interests and craft your major.
 In the classroom, they will challenge your assumptions about our similarities and differences and lead you to reflect on the concerns that sex and gender create in society.
 You will design a capstone project with faculty guidance, and you may do up to two faculty-supervised independent studies.

 Because you will craft your courses from across disciplines, you can leave prepared to pursue higher education or work in such fields as law, nonprofit advocacy, teaching, health care, social work, journalism, public relations, and more.

 Majors have completed internships at local agencies and national organizations.
 You will craft an internship that will reflect your area of interest and course concentration.